|Tyranny of the Stars by Robert Brookes.|

-"We—" The echo of Aribessa's own voice causes her to hesitate.
+"We—" The echo of Aribessa's own voice causes her to hesitate, starting again in a quieter tone.
 "We don't know how far ahead of us the Anaphexia are.
 Circling back could lose us valuable time."
 Afraid of that answer, Iosef resigns himself to soldiering onward, shotgun raised at the ready and pace slowed.
 Patris quietly unsheathes his Aldori dueling sword, revealing the curved blade to the light of the wayfinder.
 From here, tension keeps conversation down and every drip, creak, and rumble through the sewers elicits hushed breaths and anxious stares from the team.

 For the next half hour they move through the sewers at Iosef's lead, following a circuitous path through junctions, across crumbling gaps in the stone walkway, and past drainage pipes that spill out over the Alken cliffs; rare sources of fresh air and natural light.
 While the absence of the rats continues to play at Iosef's nerves, the others seem to disregard the old man's concerns as paranoia and lull themselves into a sense of security and confidence from the progress made.
 Eventually, Iosef comes to a stop by an arched stone entrance to an ancient cistern.
 Taking one knee, he waves Patris over who can already see the sour look on the gunslinger's face as he crouches beside him.